Skip to Main Content

 Archiving and Record Retention

-Once a search is over, the academic personnel analyst in the department should archive the recruitment.
-Recruit will oversee the retention schedule for archived data (see UC's retention schedule for Pre-employment and Recruitment Records - records code: 0004A).
+Once a search is over, the academic personnel analyst in the department archives the recruitment.
+Recruit oversees the retention schedule for archived data (per UC's retention schedule for Pre-employment and Recruitment Records - records code: 0004A).

 More Questions?